bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 functions that takes the role of `eq` operations for `Char` values so that it is used as implicit argument when `index-of` is called.

-### Behaviours _(abstract over data)_
+### Concepts _(abstract over data)_
-Like operations give meaning to functions a `behaviour` gives meaning to a group of functions that have particular interaction semantics.
-The behaviour describes an abstract data type (ADT) by the set of supported operations.
+Like operations give meaning to functions a `concept` gives meaning to a group of functions that have particular interaction semantics.
+Thus a concept describes an abstract data type (ADT) by the set of supported operations.
-While this abstracts their behaviour the actual data types still are persistent data structures.
+Actual implementations will consist of persistent data structures so `concept`s are not used to model mutable state.
+Their API:s are liable to the principles that immutability brings about.

-Given the three operations `push`, `peek` and `pop`,
+Given the three operations `push`, `pop` and `top`,

-		op push :: S stack -> E e -> S op peek :: S stack -> E? op pop  :: S stack -> S
+		op push :: S stack -> E e -> S op pop  :: S stack -> S op top  :: S stack -> E?

-where both the _stack_ `S` as well as its _elements_ `E` can be of any type (`_`),
+where both the _stack_ `S` as well as its _elements_ `E` in principle can be of any (`_`) type,

 		family S :: _
 		family E :: _

-a `Stack` is declared as a `behaviour` having the three operations.
+a `Stack` is declared as a `concept` having the three operations:

-		behaviour Stack E :: = { push, peek, pop }
+		concept Stack E :: = { push, pop, top }

-The `Stack` captures the type variable of the _elements_ `E` so that it can be parametrised and thereby further specialised when used.
+The `Stack` captures the type variable of the stack _elements_ `E` so that it can be parametrised and thereby further specialised when used.

 With the behavioural _contract_ in place a `Stack` is used through type families.
 Assuming code in another module declares two fresh type variables